TheRealFaceless/GNStaff/README.md

 2. Place the compiled JAR file in the `plugins` folder of your Spigot/Paper/Purpur server.
 3. Restart the server to apply the changes.

+NOTE: Glitched Network Player Manager soft depends on Essentials X to work!
+Some features will not be fully functional without Essentials installed.
+You can download Essentials X here: https://essentialsx.net/

 ## Features

 - Interactive GUI for server moderation.